Home

 If you've got acne, acne-prone skin or moderate acne, you'll have searched high and low for ways to improve your skin.

-While many factors can cause acne, there are just as many ways to treat acne, including prescription medication, natural remedies, topical treatments and eating a healthy diet.
+While many factors can cause acne, there are just as many ways to treat acne, including medical treatments, natural remedies, topical treatments and eating a healthy diet.

 But sometimes, consuming a varied and healthy diet may not be enough to attain skin healthy skin.
 So what's the best acne treatment?